Aug 10, 2022

 • Associate network engineer: $71,713

-The exam for the certification combines multiple-choice questions and performance-based questions.
-The exam broadly tests your knowledge of various IT basics in categories including hardware, software, networking, operating systems, and security.
-Expect questions to cover the following domains:
+The exam for this certification combines multiple-choice questions with performance-based questions.
+It broadly evaluates your understanding of various IT fundamentals in categories including hardware, software, networking, operating systems, and security.
+Expect questions to encompass the following domains:

-• Mobile devices: Installing and configuring laptops and mobile devices
+• Mobile devices: Installation and configuration of laptops and mobile devices

-• Networking: Types of networks and connections (TCP/IP, wifi, SOHO, etc.)
+• Networking: Various types of networks and connections (TCP/IP, wifi, SOHO, etc.)

-• Hardware: Identifying, using, and connecting devices and hardware components
+• Hardware: Identification, usage, and connection of devices and hardware components

-• Virtualization and cloud computing: Comparing cloud concepts and setting up client-side virtualization
+• Virtualization and cloud computing: Comparison of cloud concepts and setup of client-side virtualization

-• Hardware and network troubleshooting: Solving issues with devices and networks
+• Hardware and network troubleshooting: Resolution of issues with devices and networks

-• Operating systems: Installing and configuring Windows OS, and understanding Mac OS, Linux, and mobile OS
+• Operating systems: Installation and configuration of Windows OS, understanding of Mac OS, Linux, and mobile OS

-• Security: Identifying and protecting against vulnerabilities in both devices and networks
+• Security: Identification and protection against vulnerabilities in both devices and networks

-• Software troubleshooting: Resolving issues with applications on PC and mobile devices, including security support
+• Software troubleshooting: Resolution of issues with applications on PCs and mobile devices, including security support

 • Operational procedures: Best practices for safety, sustainability, communication, and professionalism

-There are several ways you can prepare for the CompTIA A+ exam:
+There are several avenues for preparing for the CompTIA A+ exam:

-• Online, instructor led-courses can prepare you for the exam.
+• Online, instructor-led courses can prepare you thoroughly.

-• Community colleges in your area might offer preparatory courses.
+• Local community colleges might offer preparatory courses.

-• Self-study—learning through online videos or books without an instructor—can also work.
+• Self-study—learning through online videos or books without an instructor—can also be effective.

-Whatever method you choose, CompTIA recommends nine to 12 months hands-on experience in the lab or field and dedicating 120 hours to prepare for the test.
+Regardless of the method chosen, CompTIA recommends gaining nine to 12 months of hands-on experience in the lab or field and dedicating 120 hours to exam preparation.

 No comments: